-On the third Saturday in January the Pinelands Athletic Club organises the Hohenort 15Km road race.
+On the first Saturday in January the Pinelands Athletic Club organises the Hohenort 15Km road race.
 This race starts and finishes at the Alphen Community Hall in Constantia, across the road from the False Bay Rugby Club.

 The route is an undulating, tough run through the picturesque suburb of Constantia.
-The most difficult part of the run is at about 12Km, and then it’s an easy downhill to the end.

 Run in memory of Dave Spence.